Skip to content

 Warning

 Partial installation is discouraged because profile dependencies are not fetched.
-To prevent some apparmor issues, the dependencies are automatically switched to unconfined (rPx -> rPUx).
+To prevent some AppArmor issues, the dependencies are automatically switched to unconfined (rPx -> rPUx).
 The installation process warns on the missing profiles so that you can easily install them if desired.
 (PR is welcome see #77)

 For instance, sudo make pass gives: